MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-activity-arc.md

 ---
-title: Manage activity monitor to review and track rules
+title: Use activity monitor to review and track rules
 description: Manage activity monitor to review and track rules in Customer Service to view activity events, states, rule names, and more.
 author: gandhamm
 ms.author: mgandham